pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1449 Proxy

+Today I started to study about the Proxy design pattern.
+I am working on an implementation of the proxy with the rmi in Java at the same time I am learning new concepts about this rmi technology in Java, I cannot understand ina good way how works the rmi communication in Java, tomorrow I will need to investigate how it works.

 #### Day 1448 Obscure Logic

 Today, I had to dive into some rather obscure logic, a piece of code that no developer really wants to deal with.
 When